 Bold text below indicates additions approved by the Faculty Senate on June 11, 2015 and approved by President Ray on June 12, 2015.

 Candidates for promotion and tenure will be evaluated objectively for evidence of excellence in their performance of assigned duties and in their scholarship or creative activity.
 Each of these responsibilities will be documented in the dossier.

 Oregon State University is committed to educating, both on and off campus, the citizens of Oregon, the nation, and the international community, and in expanding and applying knowledge.
 The responsibilities of individual faculty in relation to these fundamental commitments will vary and will be specified in his or her individualized position description.
-Whatever the assignment, faculty in the professorial ranks will engage in appropriate scholarship and other creative activity, with a minimum of 15% FTE allocated to this.
+Whatever the assignment, faculty in the professorial tenure track ranks will engage in appropriate scholarship and other creative activity, with a minimum of 15% FTE allocated to this.

 Oregon State University is committed to maintaining and enhancing its collaborative and inclusive community that strives for equity and equal opportunity.
 All faculty members are responsible for helping to ensure that these goals are achieved.

 Stipulated contributions to equity, inclusion, and diversity should be clearly identified in the position description so that they can be evaluated in promotion and tenure decisions.
 Such contributions can be part of teaching, advising, research, extension, and/or service.
 They can be, but do not have to be, part of scholarly work.
 Outputs and impacts of these faculty members’ efforts to promote equity, inclusion, and diversity should be included in promotion and tenure dossiers.